Going for gold? Where Africa might win world medals

 Making a run for it

-Athletes spend months, if not years, preparing to peak at major championships, so it was not hard to understand the anger of competitors whose hopes were dashed by visa issues ahead of Oregon.
+Athletes spend months, if not years, preparing to peak at major championships, so it was not hard to understand the anger of competitors whose hopes were dashed by visa issues before the last edition in Oregon.

 Kenyan sprinter Ferdinand Omanyala was among those to suffer a combination of both the United States' strict entry requirements and complications of the coronavirus pandemic as the African 100m champion received his visa just one day before his first race.